JezRoy/Jezza-PFM/README.md

 It’s a useful application that you can actually use in your daily life, and it covers a wide range of Java concepts.

 ### *Features:* ###
+- Created using:
+-   Java JDK 22
+-   JavaFX

 ### *Setting Up:* ###